ebrehault/slides/plone/ploneconf-2017-keynote.md

 There is no way to work with web right now without a strong frontend expertise.

 You know what?
-We do not have a lot of frontend expertise in the community?
+We do not have a lot of frontend expertise in the community...

 --------------------------------------------------------------------------------